-Abandonment rates for financial services applications can reach as high as 79%.
-The money being spent by marketing departments to generate leads is resulting in 4/5 consumers to leave the on-boarding process.
+Abandonment rates for financial services applications can reach as high as 79% .
+All the effort and money being spent by marketing departments to drive traffic to websites and generate leads is resulting in 4 out of 5 consumers leaving the onboarding process prior to completion.
 The model simply isn’t working for businesses.

 The insurance market is gradually adopting the process, providing the consumer with pre-populated pages for them to check, not complete.
 The motor insurance sector has led the way using data collected from the DVLA, and allowing consumers to get a car insurance quote with nothing but their vehicle registration number and mileage.